-The Company has a marketing agreement with Micromet AG ("Micromet"), now part of Amgen, Inc. (the "Micromet Marketing Agreement"), that was entered into in 2004 under which Micromet is the exclusive marketer of the parties' combined intellectual property portfolio in the field of single-chain antibody technology.
+The Company has a marketing agreement with Micromet AG ("Micromet"), now part of Amgen, Inc. (the "Micromet Marketing Agreement"), that was entered into in 2004 under which Micromet is the exclusive marketer of the parties' combined intellectual property portfolio in the field of singlechain antibody technology.
 Under the Micromet Marketing Agreement, the parties agreed to share, on an equal basis, in any licensing fees, milestone payments and royalty revenue received by Micromet in connection with any licenses of the patents within the portfolio by Micromet to any third party during the term of the collaboration.
-To the Company's knowledge, Micromet has a license agreement with Viventia Biotech (Barbados) Inc. ("Viventia"), now part of Sesen Bio, Inc. ("Sesen"), that was entered into in 2005, under which Micromet granted Viventia nonexclusive rights, with certain sublicense rights, for know-how and patents allowing exploitation of certain single chain antibody products, which patents cover some key aspects of Vicinium, one of Sesen's drug candidates that is in Phase 3 clinical trials being evaluated for the treatment of patients with non-muscle invasive bladder cancer.
-To the Company's knowledge, under the terms of this license agreement between Micromet and Viventia, Micromet is entitled to receive (i) certain milestone payments with respect to the filing of a new drug application for Vicinium with the FDA or the filing of a marketing approval application for Vicinium with the EMEA; (ii) certain milestone payments with respect to the first commercial sale of Vicinium in the U.S. or Europe and (iii) certain royalties on net sales for ten years from the first commercial sale of Vicinium.
+To the Company's knowledge, Micromet has a license agreement with Viventia Biotech (Barbados) Inc. ("Viventia"), now part of Sesen Bio, Inc. ("Sesen"), that was entered into in 2005, under which Micromet granted Viventia nonexclusive rights, with certain sublicense rights, for know-how and patents allowing exploitation of certain single chain antibody products, which patents cover some key aspects of Vicinium, one of Sesen's drug candidates that is in Phase 3 clinical trials being evaluated for the treatment of patients with non-muscle invasive bladder cancer and in Phase 1 and 2 clinical trials for the treatment of head and neck cancer.
+To the Company's knowledge, under the terms of this license agreement between Micromet and Viventia, Micromet is entitled to receive (i) certain milestone payments with respect to the filing of a new drug application for Vicinium with the FDA or the filing of a marketing approval application for Vicinium with the EMEA; (ii) certain milestone payments with respect to the first commercial sale of Vicinium in the U.S. or Europe and (iii) certain royalties on net sales for ten years from the first commercial sale of Vicinium on a country by country basis.
 Pursuant to the Micromet Marketing Agreement, the Company would be entitled to a 50% share of these milestone payments and royalties received by Micromet.
 Due to the challenges associated with developing and obtaining approval for drug products, there is substantial uncertainty whether any of these milestones will be achieved.
 The Company also has no control over the time, resources and effort that Sesen may devote to its programs and limited access to information regarding or resulting from such programs.
 Accordingly, there can be no assurance that the Company will receive any of the milestone or royalty payments under the Micromet Marketing Agreement.
 The Company will not recognize revenue until all revenue recognition requirements are met.

 The Company maintains its principal executive offices at 20 Commerce Drive, Suite 135, Cranford, New Jersey, 07016 through a lease agreement for space and services with Regus Management Group, LLC ("Regus") and also has an office facility at 3556 Main Street, Manchester, VT, 05225 pursuant to an office rental agreement with Equinox Junior, LLC ("Equinox").
-See Note 10.
+See Note 10 to the Condensed Consolidated Financial Statements.